All Episodes

 He introduces himself as a man.

-So that's two people on the board that would have voted against Title Nine that if we replace in November, that will vote for Title Nine.
+So that's two people on the board that would have voted against Title IX that if we replace in November, that will vote for Title IX.

-Uh but the the broader impact, the broader import of all of this, people always ask me, Viva, what can we do to make a change?
+I mean, people watching this are going to say, well, okay, this self-finding well for what's going on in local Maine, but the broader impact, the broader import of all of this, people always ask me, Viva, what can we do to make a change?

 I mean, you know, elections are the top down.

-So I like I would start with a grassroot grassroot movement.
+So I would start with a grassroot movement.

-So, you know, organizing people, going to your local school boards.
+So, you know, organizing people, going to your local school boards, that's a great start for people to start off with.

-You uh I don't remember if what with what started all of this in terms of how we got in touch with one another was the um the two boys getting suspended in I'm totally blank on the state now, uh, where they were they were on video saying why is there a girl in the locker room?
+I don't remember what started all of this in terms of how we got in touch with one another was the two boys getting suspended in, I'm totally blank on the state now, where they were on video saying, why is there a girl in the locker room?

-They both get suspended and accused of sexual harassment, which you know goes back exactly to what you're saying earlier about if a girl says I don't feel comfortable with a boy's penis in here, she gets the harassment discrimination accusation and not the boy for being in there.
+They both get suspended and accused of sexual harassment, which goes back exactly what you were saying earlier about if a girl says, I don't feel comfortable with a boy's penis in here, she gets the harassment discrimination accusation and not the boy for being in there.

 So I don't really know many people that are supporting this.

-Like, this is even a I would say this is like a 95% issue because even most Dems don't agree with young boys being in the bathroom with young girls.
+Like this is even a, I would say this is like a 95, 5% issue because even most Dems don't agree with young boys being in the bathroom with young girls.

-Most Dems have daughters, most Dems would not allow that to go on.
+Most Dems would not allow that to go on.

-So I think the only people supporting this policy, I mean, if you look at Janet Mills and some of the money that she's gotten because she supported these policies, and it trickles down because if we are in the Capitol here, and then you got the main principals association.
+So, I think the only people supporting this policy, I mean, if you look at Janet Mills and some of the money that she's gotten because she supported these policies and it trickles down because we are in the capital here, and then you got the main principals association.

-I mean, you gotta look at where they're getting the money and why they're supporting these policies.
+I mean, you got to look at where they're getting the money and why they're supporting these policies.

 Because, like I said, this is a 95 to 5% issue.